Followers

 Good Morning everyone

-I have 2 posts going live today both very different so do pop back again later
+I have 2 posts going live today both very different so do pop back again later...or hop over here

 Its the first Friday of the month so time for a new challenge over at Creative Artiste where the theme is always anything goes MIXED MEDIA, so using at least 3 different mediums, but the more the better.